What to Expect During a Service

 At some point, the choir sings an anthem while our greeters for the day pass the collection plates.
 You are not required to make a monetary donation when visiting First Church but your generosity is always appreciated.

 At the conclusion of the service, the worship leader will lead the congregation in extinguishing the chalice and offer closing words.
 During the postlude music, most exit the pews and head for beverages and snacks in the fellowship hall (at the rear of the sanctuary).
 Occasionally members will remain in the pews and listen to the music, and you are certainly invited to do so.
-Rev. Susan will be at the rear of the sanctuary to greet you on your way by.
+Our Minister will be at the rear of the sanctuary to greet you on your way by.
 Please stay for fellowship after the service and introduce yourself to someone at First Church – it’s a great way to get to know us and to have some of your questions answered.